Guide:Salvaging

 Hull patching

-Material collected in the multitool's Cambrio canister can be used to patch the hull of a ship.
-Aim your multitool at the hull and switch it over to patching mode (default keybind: B).
+RMC collected in a canister can be used to patch the hull of a ship.
+Aim your tool at the hull and switch it over to patching mode (default keybind: B).
 Aim at a section of hull which has been damaged, then click the Left Mouse Button to activate the laser.
-The multitool will begin extracting material from the canister and patch up your ship's damaged hull.
+The tool will begin extracting material from the canister and patch up your ship's damaged hull.

-Various locations around the verse are seeking to buy your reclaimed material, such as Trade & Development Divisions or scrapyards.
-Travel there to cash in on your day's hard work!
+Various locations around the verse are seeking to buy your reclaimed goods:

 References